 Aughney earned a business and economics degree from Northland College and a Master of Arts in Leadership from Bellevue University.
 He is married to April Aughney (Garza) of San Benito, Texas.
 They are parents to daughter Angelin and son Chase.

-Father Cristopher Robinson returns for his sixth year as the chaplain for the OLLU Saints Baseball Team.
+FATHER CRISTOPHER ROBINSON returns for his seventh year as the chaplain for the OLLU Saints Baseball Team.
 Over the last nine years, volunteering as chaplain for two collegiate baseball programs, he has helped to mentor more than a hundred university graduates, numerous academic all-conference scholars and one Academic All-American.
 A lifetime advocate for education, Fr.
 Cristopher has held leadership positions in seven different parishes that have parochial schools as a part of their core mission.
 He has served as an adjunct faculty member at St. George Episcopal School and also served on the Episcopal Schools Commission for the Diocese of West Texas.